jimjeffers/DTTG-Jekyll/_posts/2013-06-07-orientating-yourself-in-ios.md

 ## What's the difference between Device and Interface Orientations?

-The short answer is that you'll probably only care about  UIInterfaceOrientation.
-UIInterfaceOrientation only covers the possible orientations for the screen in regards to drawing:
+The short answer is that you'll probably only care about `UIInterfaceOrientation`. `UIInterfaceOrientation` only covers the possible orientations for the screen in regards to drawing:

 {% highlight objective-c %}
 UIInterfaceOrientationPortrait == UIDeviceOrientationPortrait